Bromine pentafluoride (BrF5) lewis dot structure, molecular geometry, polar or non-polar, hybridization

 Now again count how many valence electrons are used till now with the help of the above structure.

 30 electrons are represented as dots in the above structure and 5 single bonds that each contain 2 electrons.
 So, 30 + 10 = 40 valence electrons.

 So, from the total 42 valence electron available for the BrF5 lewis structure, we used 40 electrons till now.

 Still, we are left with 2 valence electrons more.

 5. Complete central atom octet and use covalent bond if necessary

-We know, bromine is the central atom and it is connected with 5 single bonds to the fluorine atoms.
-It means it already sharing 10 electrons with the help of 5 single bonds.
+We know, that bromine is the central atom and it is connected with 5 single bonds to the fluorine atoms.
+It means it already shares 10 electrons with the help of 5 single bonds.